github/docs/content/codespaces/prebuilding-your-codespaces/configuring-prebuilds.md

 ## Prerequisites

 Before you can configure prebuilds for your project the following must be true:
 * {% data variables.product.prodname_github_codespaces %} must be enabled for your organization.
-For more information, see "[Enabling {% data variables.product.prodname_codespaces %} for your organization](/codespaces/managing-codespaces-for-your-organization/enabling-codespaces-for-your-organization)."
+For more information, see "[Enabling {% data variables.product.prodname_github_codespaces %} for your organization](/codespaces/managing-codespaces-for-your-organization/enabling-github-codespaces-for-your-organization)."
 * {% data variables.product.prodname_actions %} must be enabled for your repository.
 Each prebuild configuration needs to be able to trigger an associated Actions workflow.
 For more information, see "[Managing {% data variables.product.prodname_actions %} settings for a repository](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository)."

 ## Configuring a prebuild